 Implementing Daily Inspection Workflow

 Effective inspection programs require more than good forms—they need systematic workflows ensuring consistent execution and responsive follow-through.
+Integrating daily inspections with scheduled preventive maintenance programs creates comprehensive equipment reliability systems maximizing uptime and safety.
 The following workflow creates accountability from pre-shift inspection through defect resolution.

 Step 1: Pre-Shift Preparation (5 minutes before shift)